M-O-P-D/Police-Supply-Demand/README.md

 Uses the **neworder** <sup>[[5]](#references)</sup> microsimulation framework to run the model.
 It uses historical data to determine counts of crimes as a function of location (MSOA), time (month), and (broad) type, so can capture seasonal fluctuations in crime frequency.
 It then imposes further weekly and daily periodicity to the crime rate, and this to sample crime incidences from a non-homogeneous Poisson process.
 More detailed crime types, and whether a suspect has been identified, are also sampled at force area resolution.
 This synthetic crime data can be fed into an agent-based model of Police operations which can alter its policies, potentially feeding back changes to crime rates that may result.

-### Planned Model Enhancements

-- [ ] Capture temporal trends in crime rates (as well as seasonality)
-- [ ] Capture daily and weekly periodicity of crimes by crime type
-- [ ] Alter crime incidence rates according to feedback from upstream model

 ## Data sources

 - Bulk crime and outcome data, force boundaries: [data.police.uk](<https://data.police.uk>)